rolifshitz/rolifshitz/README.md

 ![GoogleColab](https://img.shields.io/badge/-GoogleColab-F9AB00?logo=googlecolab&logoColor=white)

 ## Education
-I'm in my fifth year of Honours Bachelor of Arts and Sciences at McMaster University, tri-minoring in Mathematics, Physics, and Innovation.
+I'm in my fifth year of Honours Bachelor of Arts & Sciences at McMaster University, tri-minoring in Mathematics, Physics, and Innovation.

 ## Contact
 Feel free to shoot me a message on [LinkedIn](https://www.linkedin.com/in/romilifshitz/)!